pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

             kernel: '@kernel' # highlight-line
 ```

+This snippet does not look that bad, mostly because of its size.
+With every new dependency and new suite it gets longer.
+Adding a new dependency to a context requires changing the configuration of every suite.

+#### FriendsOfBehat/SymfonyExtension v1

 Finding all places where a context is used and modifying its dependencies is a boring work, which I wanted to avoid in
 the first version of <abbr title="Friends Of Behat">FOB</abbr>'s SymfonyExtension.

-It was possible by registering contexts as services, but it fundamentally changes the way you use Behat.
+It was possible by registering contexts as services, which fundamentally changes the way you use them in Behat.
 This is why I decided to write my own extension to integrate Behat with Symfony.

-#### FriendsOfBehat/SymfonyExtension v1

 ```yaml
 # behat.yml